Choosing Your E-Bike Partner: Hub Motor vs. Crank Drive Motor

 You will have the information in this book to decide with expertise.
 Come explore the realm of crank drive and hub motors!

-An electric motor found in electric bike adult that is positioned in the middle of the wheel—usually the rear wheel—is called a hub motor.
+A hub motor is an electric motor located in the hub of either the front or rear wheel of an e-bike.
+This design allows the motor to directly drive the wheel without relying on a traditional chain system.
+Hub motors provide a smooth ride, as they are often quieter than other motor types, making them ideal for urban commuting.
 Being the most often used kind of e-bike motor, they are often less expensive than crank drive motors.
 Hub motors are good for flat areas but may struggle on hills because they often have only one gear.
 However, some high-torque hub motors can handle hills well.
 Nowadays in the industry, brushless motors are lighter, smaller, and quieter than brushed motors.

 Cons: